 Salesforce Data Migration Best Practices

 Over the last two decades, Salesforce has become much more than a cloud-based CRM system.
 The amount of client data that it houses is increasing exponentially.
 Developers are integrating and transacting data between Salesforce and other systems more than ever before.
-Most importantly, more systems are being folded into and more new customers are using Salesforce every single day.
-Overall, these behaviours and trends mean that more data is being migrated into Salesforce and architects are required to design far more complex and scalable data models as a result.
+Most importantly, more systems are being folded into, and more new customers are using Salesforce daily.
+Overall, these behaviors and trends mean that more data is being migrated into Salesforce, and architects are required to design far more complex and scalable data models as a result.

 Table of contents